 8. Covered by most insurance plans including Medicare.

-9. Performed by Board Certified Interventional Radiologists with proven results.
+9. Performed by Board Certified Interventional Radiologists.

 What clinical problems may occur if venous reflux and associated varicose veins are not treated?

 1. Increasing pain.

 3. Itching, burnings, eczema.